Whole-of-government approach

-Whole-of-Government Approach (“WGA”) refers to the joint activities performed by diverse ministries, public administrations and public agencies in order to provide a common solution to particular problems or issues.
+Whole-of-Government Approach (“WGA”) refers to the joint activities performed by diverse ministries, public administrations and public agencies in order to provide a common solution to particular problems or issues, and involve some form of cross-boundary work and restructuring.

+Description

 The approach and content of the initiatives can be formal or informal.
 Areas covered can be related to policy development, public project management or public services.

-Structural reforms performed within public administrations during the past decades have introduced this new methodology which aims to reflect individual government’s global policy and priorities through the improvement and coordination of services.
+Structural reforms performed within public administrations during the past decades have introduced this new methodology which aims to reflect individual government's global policy and priorities through the improvement and coordination of services.
 WGA also seeks to introduce coherence in the decision-making process of public administrations.

 Another outgrowth of WGA is the Whole-of-Nation approach (WNA), which is gaining ascendancy as a holistic theory of public administration in helping to tackle key national and global issues.
 Unlike WGA, WNA is more comprehensive as an approach to governance that also takes into account actors and players which are not associated with the state.

 Background

-The first reference to this operational approach is found in Tony Blair’s administration in the United Kingdom.
+The first reference to this operational approach is found in Tony Blair's administration in the United Kingdom.
 It was then referred to as Joined-Up-Government (“JG”).
 By means of this methodology the government tried to overcome the existing problem of departmentalism within the rigid structures of public institutions, hampering the use of existing resources and incentives.
 Departmentalism leads to complex procedures in order to deliver desired policy outcomes.

 Policy reforms implemented within the administration were based on the principle that traditional processes, independent in each government department or public institution, is built according to past reforms, but is also a reflection of past failures.

 Nowadays, several internal and external issues justify the coordination among different public administrations: